microsoft/CCF/doc/overview/faq.rst

 While Azure caches these endorsements transparently, on-prem CCF deployments require the development of a specific infrastructure to store and serve the endorsements.
 The procedure to follow is described `here <https://github.com/openenclave/openenclave/tree/master/docs/GettingStartedDocs/Contributors/NonAccMachineSGXLinuxGettingStarted.md>`_.
-Note that this alternative process is not tested with CCF and is provided via the :term:`Open Enclave` SDK.
+Note that this setup is not tested by the CCF team.
+Support can be obtained from the :term:`Open Enclave` project.